 took a leisurely walk on this walkway that I thought was a brilliant way to let visitors experience the forest without disturbing the forest or getting disturbed by it.

 Thin tall trees with a green top and entangled muddy roots make a contrast against the blue sky that makes an appearance at places.
 Passing through the canopies formed by the trees on the head, making way through the branches crossing over the walkway.
 And listening to air making strange noises as it passes through the trees is quite an experience.

 Crabs – CSR activity

 We were engaged in another activity that I found very cheeky.
-As part of a CSR activity we were asked to release the crabs back in the mangroves.
-The tied crabs were brought in a bucket – with their legs and mouth tied with thin plastic ropes so that they cannot move.
-Visitors were shown how to hold them and cut the rope and then leave them in the mangrove.
+As part of a CSR activity, we were asked to release the crabs back into the mangroves.
+The tied crabs were brought in a bucket – with their legs and mouths tied with thin plastic ropes so that they could not move.
+Visitors were shown how to hold them, cut the rope, and then leave them in the mangrove.

-We then went to an empty marshland and planted some mangrove saplings that would add to the forest over few years.
-Marshland was too muddy and the feet sank in few inches as soon as we kept the foot down.
+We then went to an empty marshland and planted some mangrove saplings that would add to the forest over a few years.
+Marshland was too muddy and the feet sank in a few inches as soon as we kept the foot down.
 Thankfully we were given long socks to wear to avoid carrying any infection from the earth.
-Though it also meant that we missed the touch of the earth under our feet – the best way to feel in-touch with a place.
+However, it also meant that we missed the touch of the earth under our feet – the best way to feel in touch with a place.

-On the drive we found it an upcoming area where lots of expats are choosing to live.
+On the drive, we found an upcoming area where lots of expats are choosing to live.
 So you see lots of advertisements for property and lots of construction activity.
 And you silently pray that they do not go overboard.

-Recommend you to read following Thailand Tourist attractions on my travel blog.
+Recommend you to read the following Thailand Tourist attractions on my travel blog.